hmustafa95/Terraform-azure/README.md

 # Terraform-azure

-Exercise for CI/CD with Github Actions
+Exercise for CI/CD with Github Actions and deployment to MS Azure